Lionblaze218/solo-chess/README.md

 [Ruy Lopez Example](https://www.youtube.com/watch?v=r0uIpLdgwQ8)

 Why did I write everything into one file (Source.cpp)?
 For some reason the SFML library only works in visual studios, and I'm not really familiar with it.
-Adding different files and using more conventional form of coding in visual studios is something that'd take me a while to learn.
-But it's more just frustrating to deal with the janky library.
+Adding different files and using more conventional forms of coding (like branching) in visual studios is something that'd take me a while to learn.
+But it's less frustrating to deal with the janky library all in one file.
 If I could split it up, I would.

 Why did I do this?
 I was going on vacation and wanted to practice my openings on the car ride there.
 We couldnt bring a real chess board, so I just decided to make my own.
 I also did it just to prove to myself that I could.